Binary classification

-Binary classification is dichotomization applied to a practical situation.
-In many practical binary classification problems, the two groups are not symmetric, and rather than overall accuracy, the relative proportion of different types of errors is of interest.
+When measuring the accuracy of a binary classifier, the simplest way is to count the errors.
+But in the real world often one of the two classes is more important, so that the number of both of the different types of errors is of interest.
 For example, in medical testing, detecting a disease when it is not present (a false positive) is considered differently from not detecting a disease when it is present (a false negative).